|•Seine River Cruises »||• Moulin Rouge »|

 The Museum of Fashion is home to one of the best fashion collections in the world.

 Other attractions are just outside of the city.
-There's Versailles and the lesser known but equally sparkling Chateau de Chantilly.
-Both are worth a visit.
+There's Versailles, of course, but don't miss the lesser-known and equally sparkling Chateau de Chantilly.

-If you're traveling with children, don't miss the big science museum – Cité des Sciences et de l'Industrie – found at Parc de la Villette.
-Free entrance is included with the the Paris Museum Pass.
+If you're traveling with children, don't miss the science museums , including Cité des Sciences et de l'Industrie found at Parc de la Villette.
+Free entrance is included with the the Paris Museum Pass ».

 The Musée de la Mode et du Textile (Costume and Fashion Museum) is located in a wing of the Louvre along Rue de Rivoli, the Pavillon de Marson.